IRDecoyFlare/OpenEV2400/README.md

 Figure.6

 ### Firmware
 Unfortunately,TI doesn't make the code public.
-But we find the frimware extracted from the offical EV2400 on a Chinese website. [link](https://download.csdn.net/download/qq_38662273/85409591?utm_source=bbsseo)
+But we find the frimware extracted from the offical EV2400 on a [Chinese website](https://download.csdn.net/download/qq_38662273/85409591?utm_source=bbsseo).
 Please use [UNIFLASH](https://www.ti.com/tool/UNIFLASH) , or other software with EZFET burning.
 Firmware is divided into 2 different types with the same function and no difference.

 ### PCB files